Ads keep this website free for you.

 Our Strategy

 We started to borrow to invest in the early 1990s.
 We changed our strategy and were trading options from 2001 to 2007, but finally decided they were a lot of work for not very much money.
-We again started borrowing, on margin, to invest in 2008.
-In 2023, reduced the debt due to the high margin rate and other factors.
-We are still occasionally buying on margin for stocks with a fairly good yield and/or room to grow.
-At certain times in the past when stocks seemed to be too expensive, we have sold some to reduce our debt.
-We mainly borrow to invest in blue-chip Canadian eligible-dividend paying stocks.
+We again started borrowing to invest in 2008, on margin.
+In 2023, we reduced the debt due to the high margin rate and other factors.
+We still buy on margin for stocks with a fairly good yield and/or room to grow.
+At certain times when stocks seem to be too expensive (price/earnings etc), we sell some to reduce our debt.
+We mainly borrow to invest in blue-chip Canadian stocks that pay eligible dividends.

 Getting Started